adamperlin/csCalc/README.md

 # csCalc
-A material design calculator for windows written in C# and using Windows Forms
+A material design calculator for windows written in C# and using Windows Forms.